Age of Intuition Suite

 Gordon Smith

 Eclectic doesn’t begin to describe it.
-Gordon Smith’s counseling practice, now in its 25th year, has been an ongoing process of learning how best to help people become.
-Obstacles to development are ubiquitous – trauma from the micro to the catastrophic, circumstances of birth, limitations imposed by the world and internalized, and more.
+Gordon Smith’s counseling practice, now in its 25th year, has been a process of learning how best to help people become.
 Since devoting the whole of his practice to intense, complex neurodivergents, Gordon has found that conventional tools are helpful to some degree.
 Beyond those he has learned that there are other, unconventional approaches that can move people from pathology paradigms to expansive, growth orientations.
-These creative approaches, long relegated to ‘unscientific’ status, are now proven by conventional research methods.
-Gordon intends to bring more of the expansive processes into the world of ‘mental health’.
+These creative approaches are increasingly supported by scientific research.
+Gordon intends to bring more of these expansive processes into the world of ‘mental health’.

 Photo by Nicole McConville (www.nicolemcconville.com)

 If you’ve read this far down the page, I know you’re considering this.
 If you have questions for me, please ask.
 I’m happy to share anything that will aid you in making your decision.
-Turning the Jewel: Story and Self takes place entirely online via Zoom.
+Gifted Trauma Alchemy takes place entirely online via Zoom.